vivalchemy/bookbot/README.md

 # Bookbot

 BookBot is a python program that counts the number of words and the total number of time a character occurs in a book

-## Installation:
+## Installation

 1. Clone the repository locally: